csula-students/beautiful-data-project-dream/syllabus.md

 > This includes remaining alert (and awake!) in class, respecting and never interrupting others, limiting private conversations, and keeping phones off.

-Because the class is a fast-pace and demanding class, there will be opportunities for an overwhelmed feeling.
+Because the class is a fast-paced and demanding class, there will be opportunities for overwhelmed feeling.
 The best way to address these challenges is to discuss the course on gitter and with the instructors.
 Please ask for help often and early.

 The instructors are obligated to listen to the students' concerns and to treat each student with the needed respect and dignity.
 However, the instructors are not obligated to honor any and all requests.
-Especially in those cases students ask for assistance during the 11th hour.
+Especially in those cases when students ask for assistance during the 11th hour.

 ### Request for a Regrade